These tips cover A LOT. Whatever phase of songwriting you’re in, we’ve got the songwriting tips to help you write your best songs.

 No joke.
 Have hobbies that are unrelated to songwriting.
 When you’re feeling less-than in the songwriting department, have another hobby you can turn to for joy and as a creative outlet.

 Want 30 more tips?
-Download the cheatsheet!
+Download the ebook!

 Get these songwriting tips plus 30 more.
 Keep this cheatsheet handy so you always have it nearby when you need it.
 It’s perfect to keep in your guitar case, or tucked into a notebook!